-- Visually check the drain hose [A] if the water or oil accumulates. - ★If any water or oil accumulates in the hose, remove the plug [B] from the drain hose and drain it.
+- Visually inspect the drain hose [A] for accumulation of water or oil. - ★If any water or oil accumulates in the hose, remove the plug [B] from the drain hose and drain it.

 Be sure to reinstall the plug in the drain hose after draining.
 Oil on tires will make them slippery and can cause an accident and injury.